Guldariya-Kurbonova/DATA-MODELING/Database Design/Database_Keys.md

 - Example: Product codes like `CLS-TRN-016` (Classic, Train set, #16).
 - Natural key with embedded meaning in its parts.
 - Risks:
-  - People rely on extracting meaning from the code.
+  - People may extract meaning from the code.
   - Re-categorization can break the format.
 - Better: store category/subcategory as separate columns.